LAKERFrank/FinalProject_IOT/README.md

 ---

 ## People face detection
->Reference:\
+>reference:\
 > 1.[OpenVINO Toolkit](https://github.com/openvinotoolkit/open_model_zoo)\
 > 2.[Real-time Human Detection with OpenCV](https://thedatafrog.com/en/articles/human-detection-video/)
 ### Step 1.
 Accessing your webcam
-There is an error when first time I operated cv2 with "sudo".
+#### There is an error when first time I operated cv2 with "sudo".
 If you encounter this problem as well, you can try to operate the same code without "sudo".
 ```
 import numpy as np
 import cv2